I Gotta Feeling: Music video

 A party scene showing (from left to right) Apl.de.ap, Fergie, will.i.am and Taboo in the official music video for "I Gotta Feeling".

-The official final version was released on June 2 on Dipdive and on June 15 on iTunes.
-There is both a censored version and an explicit version of the music video and a live performance of the explicit video.
-The video starts with scenes in Hollywood Blvd. and then showing will.i.am combing his hair and Fergie putting on make-up while wearing lingerie.
+The official final version of the music video was released on June 2, 2009 on Dipdive and on June 15, 2009 on iTunes.
+There is both a censored version and an explicit version of the music video, as well as a live performance of the explicit video.
+The video starts with scenes in Hollywood Blvd., then shows will.i.am combing his hair and Fergie putting on make-up while wearing lingerie.
 It also shows Taboo checking his messages on Dipdive and apl.de.ap checking his text messages.
-Then it cuts to the party as the first verse starts.
-The video ends with a large sign with human-sized letters that reads "The E.N.D" The video is directed by Mikey Mee of Little Minx and features guest appearances by David Guetta, Kid Cudi, members of the indie rock band Gossip, the designer duo Dean and Dan Caten of Dsquared^{2} and RuPaul's Drag Race alumni Ongina.
+Then, it cuts to a party as the first verse starts.
+The video ends with a large sign with human-sized letters that reads "The E.N.D".
+The video is directed by Mikey Mee of Little Minx and features guest appearances by David Guetta, Kid Cudi, members of the indie rock band Gossip, the designer duo Dean and Dan Caten of Dsquared^{2} and RuPaul's Drag Race alumni Ongina.